canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   }).then();
   ```

 - These requests must run in order.
-You can make one request run after another like:
+You can make one request run after another, like:

   ```js
   lastPromise = makeRequest(1);